Mini Lemon Cheesecakes

 Bake.
 Return the pan to the oven and bake for 15 to 17 minutes, or until the centers of the cheesecakes are slightly jiggly.

 Cool.
 Let the cheesecakes cool to room temperature, then refrigerate them for at least 4 hours before serving.
 Loosely cover the cheesecakes in plastic wrap if you’re chilling them overnight or longer.

 Garnish.
-Top the mini cheesecakes with whipped cream or fresh fruit just before serving.
+Top the mini cheesecakes with my homemade whipped cream recipe or fresh fruit just before serving.

 Tips for Success